EGR314-S-2026-30/EGR314-S-2026-305.github.io/docs/02-Concept-Design/Design.md

 ## Generating Ideas

-The following list represents an initial, unfiltered brainstorm of approximately 100 potential features, concepts, and design strategies.
-No ideas were evaluated or removed during this phase, in accordance with best practices for effective ideation.
+The following list is an initial brainstorm of about 100 potential features, concepts, and design strategies.
+No ideas were ranked or removed during our brainstorming, but we did set them in categories to make the list more organized.

 Mobility and Navigation
 1. Tank-style tread drive